10 Subtle Signs You're Too Comfortable With Your Partner, According To Psychology

 2. You talk to each other about your bathroom habits — while you’re actually using the bathroom

-But if it gets to the point that you're talking about your bathroom habits through the bathroom door as you're going, well, you might want to rethink where your relationship is headed.
+If it gets to the point that you're talking about your bathroom habits through the bathroom door as you're going, well, you might want to rethink where your relationship is headed.

-No one is healthy 100% of time time.
+No one is healthy 100% of the time.
 Whether you're getting sick after a night of drinking too much or haven't showered in the four days you've been battling the flu, after the honeymoon stage is over, you don't mind if he stops by to bring you some soup.

 4. Your leg hair is reaching record lengths and you don’t even care